What the Bank of America shakeup means for you

 "If you're a Merrill investor, you're a Bank of America investor now," says Bill DeShurko, author of "The Naked Truth About Your Money" (Penguin) and president/owner of 401 Advisor, LLC in Centerville, Ohio.
 "And here's the concern: You've got a bank that's in financial trouble.
 There's no question about that; the stock market is not so stupid to value Bank of America at $7 a share if they didn't have serious problems."

-Several brokerages are trimming their earnings estimates for the company.
-Skeptics say Bank of America needs an extreme makeover, which could include spinning off Merrill Lynch, a Chapter 11 restructuring or placing all of the rotting mortgages into a new entity.
+Several brokerages are trimming their earnings estimates for the company (see link.reuters.com/qav63s).
+Skeptics say Bank of America needs an extreme makeover, which could include spinning off Merrill Lynch, a Chapter 11 restructuring or placing all of the rotting mortgages into a new entity (see link.reuters.com/rav63s).

 Even the bulls who believe Bank of America can earn its way out of its problems freely admit that the bank's stock is not likely to do much the next several years.
 Says Australian hedge fund manager John Hempton, whose Bronte Capital owns a sizable stake in Bank of America: "I own a zombie bank."